jhpyle/docassemble/_docs/functions.md

 ## <a name="prevent_going_back"></a>prevent_going_back()

-**docassemble**'s back button helps users when they make a mistake and want to go back and correct it.
+The web interface's back button helps users when they make a mistake and want to go back and correct it.
 But sometimes, we want to prevent users from going back.
-For example, if the interview code causes an e-mail to be sent, or data to be written to a database, allowing the user to go back and do the process again would create confusion.
+For example, if the DALang code causes an e-mail to be sent, or data to be written to a database, allowing the user to go back and do the process again would create confusion.